Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-202 with a grade of C or better

 Topics for this course include: vectors and vector calculus, analytic geometry in three-space, differentiation of functions of several variables, multiple integration and applications.
-Maple software is used throughout the course.
-The TI-89 graphing calculator is required.
+The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered fall.

 MATH 211